 Perhaps no need to mention, but still - when coming down to Casera Monte Rest, don't attempt to continue southwards down!
 See the above picture!
 Below the summit grassy slopes there are steep rocky walls everywhere!
 So, don't be smart, stick to the mountain road!

-There are two ascents over ex Forchia alpine pasture, from the NW and from the S. For both tours I think it would be a good idea to leave a bike on the road pass, to shorten the descent by the road.
+There are three ascents over ex Forchia alpine pasture, from the NW, from the NE and from the S. For all those tours I think it would be a good idea to leave a bike on the road pass, to shorten the descent by the road (or to have two cars).

 You best descend by the normal route to Passo di Monte rest and then down the road to the north (bike?).